kai-tub/usbip-wrapper/README.md

 Good question!
 This repository contains two helpful components:
 - The actual `usbip_wrapper` tool
-- A [NixOS](https://nixos.org/) module that provides a simple entry-point to set-up the USB/IP host/client on a NixOS system with a secure auto-mount procedure.
+- A [NixOS](https://nixos.org/) module that provides a simple entry point to set up the USB/IP host/client on a NixOS system with a secure auto-mount procedure.
 If you are a NixOS user, check out the [NixOS Module Section](#nixos-module)!

 The `usbip_wrapper` tool provides a more user- and scripting-friendly interface to the `usbip` program:
-- Supports to remotely mount multiple USB devices from the same manufacturer.
+- Supports remotely mounting multiple USB devices from the same manufacturer.
   - This is a limitation of the [binding tutorial from Arch Linux](https://wiki.archlinux.org/title/USB/IP#Tips_and_tricks)
-- May mount _all available_ devices from a host without having to explicitely list all USB ID's
+  - May mount _all available_ devices from a host without having to explicitly list all USB IDs
   - May unmount _all locally_ mounted USB devices from USB/IP
 - Acts _idempotent_ and only returns non-zero status codes for _true_ errors
 - Gives more helpful error messages to make it easier to debug
 - Provides a unified interface with identical environment variables for the host and client application

 <!-- Idempotent: - If all desired remote USB devices have already been mounted then re-calling mount won't provide an error. -->

-If you only want to use USB/IP directly check out the [Arch-Linux usbip wiki entry](https://wiki.archlinux.org/title/USB/IP).
+If you only want to use USB/IP directly check out the [Arch-Linux USB/IP wiki entry](https://wiki.archlinux.org/title/USB/IP).

 ## Usage